paiabhishekpai/spotify-clone/README.md

 # Spotify Clone
 Using JavaScript, HTML & CSS

-This is a clone of the popular music site Spotify.
+This is a clone of the popular music site Spotify made using HTML, CSS & JS